Sewer56/struct-compression-analyzer/format-schema.md

 The `analysis` section configures how results should be analyzed and presented:

-- `group_by_field`: List of fields to use for grouping results
-  - Each entry specifies a field and optional display configuration
-  - Multiple fields allow for different views of the same data
-  - The `display` section can customize how groups are presented:
-    - `format`: Printf-style format string (e.g., "%d", "%02x", "%s")
-    - Common format specifiers:
-      - `%d` - decimal integer
-      - `%x` or `%X` - hexadecimal (lowercase/uppercase)
-      - `%02d` - zero-padded decimal
-      - `%s` - string
-  - `labels` can provide meaningful names for specific values
 - `compare_groups`: Custom group comparisons
   - This feature allows you to compare fields (or groups) against each other.
   - A common use case is to compare a struct, or sub struct against its inner components.